What is the GDPR?

 Outside of these limitations, will I be able to request to have my data sent to me or deleted at any time?
 (User Data Access)

 Yes.
-We are in the process of building two forms which will allow you to have your data sent to you or deleted upon request within 30 days.
-We’ll add the link to these forms to our Terms of Service when they are updated.
+We have built two forms which will allow you to have your data sent to you or deleted upon request within 30 days.
+You'll find the links to these forms here:

 Find more official information on GDPR here: